ChaitanyaSirivuri/AutoML/README.md

 Python 3.6 or higher

-- streamlit
+- streamlit `pip install streamlit`

-- pandas
+- pandas-profiling `pip install pandas-profiling`

-- streamlit-pandas-profiling
+- streamlit-pandas-profiling `pip install streamlit-pandas-profiling`

-- pycaret
+- pycaret `pip install pycaret`

 _Note:_ If you don't have the dataset.csv file in the root directory, you will need to upload your own dataset using the "Upload" option in the sidebar.